 LLC Payroll Taxes

-In order to pay payroll taxes, LLCs with employees must collect and remit them.
-Unemployment taxes, social security contributions, and Medicare payments are among the fees paid.
+To manage payroll taxes, LLCs with employees need to collect and pay various taxes, including unemployment taxes, social security contributions, and Medicare payments.

 LLC Self-Employment Taxes

-The overall self-employment tax rate is 15.3 percent, with each portion having a separate name:
+The overall self-employment tax rate is 15.3%, with each portion having a separate name:

 LLC Sales Taxes